 18. Applicable Law .
 This Purchase Contract shall be interpreted, governed and enforced in accordance with the laws of the State of California applicable to contracts made and performed in such State.

 Very truly yours,

-PIPER JAFFRAY & CO.
+PIPER JAFFRAY & CO., as Underwriter

+By:

 By: Authorized Representative

 The foregoing is hereby agreed to and accepted as of the date first above written:

 RIVERSIDE COUNTY Accepted:

 By: Treasurer-Tax Collector

-Riverside County
+Treasurer-Tax Collector Riverside County

 Accepted at p.m.
 California Time This th day of, 2015

 RIVERSIDE COMMUNITY COLLEGE DISTRICT

 By:

 Accepted at p.m.
 California Time This th day of, 2015